OpenPlant Fund Information

 - Advice will be available on openly licensing your output and the best way to make it shareable and useful to others.

 Transparency and monthly updates

-- We will post all accepted applications and presentation slides online, with each project receiving a dedicated page to which team members can post content.
+- We will post all accepted applications and presentation slides, as well as any reports online, with each project receiving a dedicated page.

 - Brief updates on progress via blog posts or the website are highly encouraged, we would expect some news every month through the 6 months of the project.

 Involvement with broader Synthetic Biology activities and promoting interdisciplinary exchange.

 - There are plenty of events and activities happening to draw together the Synthetic Biology community in Cambridge and Norwich.
 We hope that OpenPlant Fund teams will be keen to engage with these.